Janine Melnitz

-Janine Melnitz is a fictional character in the Ghostbusters series.
-She is the Ghostbusters' secretary and confidante and occasionally, a ghostbuster herself.
-She was played by Annie Potts in the first two movies, and in The Real Ghostbusters, she was voiced initially by Laura Summer and later on by Kath Soucie.
+Janine Melnitz is a fictional character in the Ghostbusters franchise.
+She is the Ghostbusters' secretary and confidante and, occasionally, a ghostbuster herself.
+Janine Melnitz debuted in the film Ghostbusters (1984), portrayed by Annie Potts, who would return for Ghostbusters II (1989).

+Laura Summer initially voiced the character in the animated series The Real Ghostbusters, and later on Kath Soucie voiced the character.
 In Extreme Ghostbusters, she was voiced by Pat Musick.
-Potts reprised the role for 2009's Ghostbusters: The Video Game, 2021's Ghostbusters: Afterlife and 2024's Ghostbusters: Frozen Empire and had a cameo as a similar hotel receptionist in the 2016 remake.
+Potts reprised the role for Ghostbusters: The Video Game (2009), Ghostbusters: Afterlife (2021) and Ghostbusters: Frozen Empire (2024), and had a cameo as a similar hotel receptionist in the 2016 remake.

 Personal life

 Throughout most Ghostbusters media, Janine is often displayed as having a romantic attraction to Egon Spengler.
 This is shown in the original movie and the 2021 film Ghostbusters: Afterlife, and more prominently in The Real Ghostbusters.
 In Ghostbusters II, however, she becomes involved with Louis Tully, who has become the team's financial advisor and lawyer.
 Despite this, Janine retains her attraction to Egon throughout the entire Real Ghostbusters series and into the Extreme Ghostbusters series.

 In "Janine's Genie", in which Janine encounters an evil genie after receiving a possessed lamp (unaware that the genie is evil), one of her wishes is for Egon to fall in love with her, and in one instance when she is driving Ecto-1, Egon comments, "Janine, you're beautiful when you drive."
 Egon and Janine share a handful of tender moments throughout the series, but Egon's somewhat stilted emotions often create a barrier between them.